PeterKingori/Books-Digest/README.md

 # Books Digest

 This is an app that enables users to record their own personal reviews of books they are reading.
+One can also search for movies based on a certain book title.

 ## Getting Started
 1. Clone the repo to your local computer